.canvas Directory Contract

 Summary

 UX patterns that ride on top of the compositor and push back into the protocol.
-Queued sends, sidecar chat as ephemeral branch, and memory as a built-on-top layer.
+Queued sends, sidecar chat as ephemeral fork, and memory as a built-on-top layer.
 The compositor itself, file refs, attachments, mentions, commands, editor context, and the user-view-vs-model-view lowering rules live in compositor.md.

 UX Surface documents specify Grida editor's specific practical UX specifications for surface interactions, selection, targeting, and related user interface behaviors.